-ENABle EVEnt <nrf th="" va<="">alue>Соммон</nrf> alue> Соммон FOM-7900B FOS-79800F FOS-79710 FRONT PANEL DEVICE DEPENDENT Action tus Enable Register.
-This register is a r.
-If the result is non-zero, bit #1 in the Parameters An <nrf value=""> whose s</nrf> um represents the enable d bits referenced in Table 8.7 below.
-Notes The Event Enable Register can be read using the ENABle:EVEnt? query.
-The Event Status Register can be monitored using the EVEnt? query.
-If any of the enabled bits in the Event Register are true, bit #0 of the status register is set.
-Refer to the status reporting diagram in Figure 7.11.
-The enable registers retain their values at power-up unless the power-on status clear flag is set true see PSC in Chapter 7.
-Syntax EVE Space> Space>
+ENABle: :EVEnt <nrf th="" va<="">alue>COMMON</nrf> alue> COMMON FRONT PANEL FOM-7900B FOS-79800F FOS-79710 DEVICE DEPENDENT Action The ENABle:EVEnt cor filter which is logically Al Status Byte is set. nmand sets the Event Sta NDed to the event registe atus Enable Register.
+This register is a er.
+If the result is non-zero, bit #1 in the Parameters An <nrf value=""> whose si</nrf> um represents the enable d bits referenced in Table 8.7 below.
+Notes The Event Enable Regis Status Register can be r the Event Register are th reporting diagram in Fig The enable registers reta is set true see PSC in (ster can be read using the monitored using the EVEr rue, bit #0 of the status re ure 7.11. ain their values at power-u Chapter 7.
+ENABle:EVEnt? query.
+The Event nt? query.
+If any of the enabled bits in egister is set.
+Refer to the status up unless the power-on status clear flag Syntax EVE <white <nrf="" value=""></white>